 Almond milk pancakes are a dairy-free pancake recipe that is still super fluffy and delicious.
 You can make them with plain or vanilla almond milk.
 They can even be made with oat milk and are just as delicious.

 These dairy free pancakes are an easy way for those on a dairy-free diet to enjoy an American breakfast staple.
-They are also perfect for those not on dairy-free diets but who want to cut back on dairy products where they easily can.
+They are also perfect for anyone who simply wants to cut back on dairy products.

 I first made the vanilla version of these pancakes when experimenting with ways to take our favorite foods and make them healthier and dairy free.
 My small children were stuck in their "only pancakes, waffles, or bagels for breakfast" phase.